 ORGANIZING PROJECTS: Get 7 days of free tips and resources for organizing any room in your home.
 Join HERE!

-And although you can also buy additional Rubbermaid accessories (drawers, baskets, etc) to add-on to the closet system, for now I decided to create a quick upcycled storage DIY to use in our newly organized closet.
+Although you can also buy additional Rubbermaid accessories (drawers, baskets, etc) to add on to the closet system, I decided to create my own beautiful storage boxes using cardboard and some fabric.
 These decorative storage boxes will hold our seasonal accessories such as t-shirts, tanks, scarves and mitts.

 - Elmer’s Fabric Spray Adhesive